nicksardo/triggers/README.md

 `queueEnv` or `workerEnv`: these values are found under defined environments above
 `cluster`: tasks for this worker are spawned on this cluster
 `priority`: priority for created tasks.
 0 - normal, 1 - medium, 2 - highest (optional, default: 0)
-`min`: minimum number of tasks queued or running regardless of triggers.
+`min`: minimum number of tasks queued or running regardless of triggers (optional, default: none)
 `max`: maximum number of tasks.
-No more tasks will be created regardless of triggers.
+No more tasks will be created regardless of triggers (optional, default: none)
 `cacheEnv`: this scaler code caches the last known queue size, provide an environment to Iron Cache
 `interval`: polling frequency for checking the queue sizes & launching tasks (optional, default: 10 sec)
 `runtime`: seconds this task will live for (optional, default: 1800 seconds)